-By Daniel Archer.
-Last updated 13th April 2022.
+By Lewis Cobain.
+Last Updated 22nd February 2023.
 Welcome to our dental abscess claims guide where we’ll explain how you can get the dental abscess compensation you deserve.

 Dental issues can be very unpleasant, and abscesses fall into this category.
 If you look at tooth abscess pictures online, you will see that this condition is characterised by pus typically situated around a damaged or decayed tooth.